-Each of the sales funnel stages has an impact on consumer behavior, and you need to know them intimately.
+Each of the sales funnel stages has an impact on consumer behavior.
+You need to know them intimately.

 What is a Sales Funnel?